How To Wholesale Real Estate In Hawaii: Step By Step (2024)

 Once you’ve compiled a list of cash buyers, it’s time to find motivated sellers and distressed properties to wholesale.

-Motivated sellers are homeowners that are looking to offload their property very quickly.
+Motivated sellers are homeowners who are looking to offload their property very quickly.
 These owners are typically in a cash crunch or have inherited an unwanted property.
 These individuals could also be owners of a dilapidated house that they’d rather sell to a flipper instead of renovating themselves.
 Regardless, these sellers would rather sell their property quickly to a wholesaler for below-market value in an off-market deal rather than wait for a higher offer.
 Find these motivated sellers and ask them the right questions - they can be a great source of attractive investments.

 You’ll also want to search the market for distressed properties.
 Distressed properties are properties that are in a less-than-ideal condition.
 Perhaps a previous tenant damaged the property or the owner was foreclosed on by a bank or a hard money lender and now the property is in poor shape.
 Fix and flip investors love distressed properties because they can renovate them, stabilize them, and relist them on the Multiple Listing Service (MLS).